-During the year, data on ImmuPharma's anti-cancer nucleolin antagonist ("Nucant") peptide programme, IPP-204106 was obtained confirming the ability of the compounds to effectively control and stop the growth of a large panel of human cancer cell lines both "in vitro" and "in vivo".
-Collectively the studies comprised breast cancer, prostate cancer, melanoma, glioblastoma, leukaemia, colon cancer and pancreatic cancer cell lines.
+Following the data on our anti-cancer nucleolin antagonist ("Nucant") peptide programme which confirmed the ability of the compounds to effectively control and stop the growth of a large panel of human cancer cell lines both "in vitro" and "in vivo", ImmuPharma has been working toward initiation of Phase I studies in Q2 2010 and has been delighted to receive approval from the French authorities, AFSSAPS, to begin Phase I/IIa studies in patients.
+Collectively the pre-clinical studies comprised breast cancer, prostate cancer, melanoma, glioblastoma, leukaemia, colon cancer and pancreatic cancer cell lines.
 "In vivo" studies showed that tumours were completely eradicated and survival time increased without additional treatment.
 ImmuPharma has filed appropriate patents on the composition of matter relating to the peptides covering a large variety of Nucant structures.
 Manufacturing processes transferable to large scale production have also been successfully developed.
-Due to the considerable progress made, ImmuPharma has initiated the regulatory studies necessary for the development program of IPP-204106, and has applied for and successfully been awarded €1.15m of prestigious grants from French national research agencies.
+Due to the considerable progress made, ImmuPharma was awarded €1.15m of prestigious grants from French national research agencies in 2008 to further their development.